Ashmaawyy/BookBase/README.md

-# This project is a simple Mongodb database
+# This project is a simple Mongodb Bookstore database